Marilla Baker Ingalls: To Burma, 1851

-Mr. and Mrs. Ingalls, with his young daughter from the first marriage, sailed fur Burma, July 9, 1851.
+Mr. and Mrs. Ingalls, with his young daughter from the first marriage, sailed for Burma on July 9, 1851.
 At Arakan, she taught school.
 She assisted her husband at Akyab in 1852.
 From there, they went to Rangoon in 1853, returning to the area of Rev. Ingalls' earliest field of work.
 Rev. Ingalls took possession of a small native house, with no flooring but the cold earth.
 It had two doors, one of which opened upon a broad veranda facing the busy street.
 In this verandah, Rev. and Mrs. Ingalls took their seat, and with a few of their Bibles and tracts spread out before them, endeavoured to attract the Burmans who passed by.

 In December 1855, the Ingalls left Rangoon to evangelize in others towns of the region.
 They stopped at the villages of Sike gu and The lu, as well as a large town named 'Th'co'peinmeaning.
 From there, they proceeded to the Karen village called Co Doung.
 They visited the village of Tet thit, and the village of Cot tu yoh.

 It was early in 1856 that the health of Rev. Ingalls, which had been long failing, rapidly declined.
 A short trip to Bengal was tried in the hope that a cessation from labor and a change of air and scene might improve his failing strength.
 Marilla was left at Rangoon to do what she could for the Burman converts, as there was no other missionary in the Burman department then at Rangoon, but he so rapidly declined at Calcutta, that she was hastily summoned by the return steamer.
 Knowing his great anxiety to get back to his work place that he might die there, they embarked to return to Rangoon.
 He died at sea, between Calcutta and Rangoon, March 14, 1856, at the age of 48.
 Before he died, he said to his young wife:— "I am glad I have given my life to these people, and if God does not close the way, work on, work on for the Burmans."

 Return to the U.S. as a widow, 1857

 Now widowed, Marilla considered removing to Kemendine, a new Burman field, but stayed in Rangoon.
-In 1857, she returned to the U.S., bringing her husband's daughter home to be educated.< In the same year, Ingalls published, Ocean Sketches of Life in Burmah.
+In 1857, she returned to the U.S., bringing her husband's daughter home to be educated.
+In the same year, Ingalls published, Ocean Sketches of Life in Burmah.